Zoë A. Perry

 In 2015 I was awarded a PEN/Heim grant for my translation of Opisanie swiata by Veronica Stigger and I was translator-in-residence at the FLIP international literary festival in Paraty, Brazil.
 My translation of "Families", by Alvaro Mendes, was an official finalist at the 2016 Beverly Hills Screenplay Contest.

-I was the recipient of a fully-funded translation residency at Cove Park, Scotland in 2019, and in 2020 I was selected for a residency at the Banff International Translation Centre.
+I have been the recipient of fully-funded translation residencies at Art Omi (together with Juliana Leite), Cove Park, and the Banff International Translation Centre.

 Between literary projects, I also regularly translate both Portuguese and French texts for a variety of art galleries, contemporary art magazines, cultural organizations, museums, international credential evaluators, refugee resettlement agencies, ad agencies, and law firms.
 In 2017 I joined forces with four other London-based literary translators to found The Starling Bureau, a new, collaborative model in promoting the best books from around the globe.